nate43026/GettingAndCleaningDataCourseProject/README.md

 4. Label the activities according to the activity_labels.txt file, clean up the names slightly by removing "()" and "-" characters.
 5. Transform the Activity values to a more human-readable description (e.g "WALKING", "RUNNING", etc).
 6. Group the data by Subject and Activity, with the means of all aggregated measurements that included "mean()" or "std()" in their original descriptions.
 7. Write the new tidy data set to the output file TidyData.csv in the working directory.
+The format is comma-delimited text with a header row.